Mention the terms "public speaking" or "presentation," and you're likely to evoke an emotional response from anyone nearby.

 Press Control + Enter to add a second level of outline points.
 Type your outline points, and PowerPoint will populate the slides with your data.

-Use the outline you wrote in the first half of this tutorial to build out the content on your PowerPoint slides.
-Of course, you'll want to rewrite what's in your outline in a presentation-friendly way, such as keeping the bullet points short and succinct to hold your audience's attention.
+Use the outline you wrote in the first half of this tutorial to build the content on your PowerPoint slides.
+Of course, you'll want to rewrite what's in your outline in a presentation-friendly way.
+For example, keep the bullet points short and succinct to hold your audience's attention.

 Step 2.
 Use Short Tips for Each Slide

-I think we've all sat through enough presentations where the speaker literally read word-for-word the contents of a presentation.
+We've all sat through enough presentations where the speaker read the contents of a presentation word-for-word.

 This is the fastest way to lose your audience's attention.
 If I wanted to read slides, I would do it on my own and skip listening to someone do it for me.